-Reports and decisions are available on the Council's web site adur-worthing.gov.uk or as indicated in each of the paragraphs above.
-Some of the reports contain exempt information and not fully published on the websites.
+Reports and Record of decisions of various are available on the Council's web site www.adur-worthing.gov.uk or as indicated in each of the paragraphs above.
+Some of the reports may contain exempt information and not fully published on the websites.

-Councillor Daniel Humphreys Leader of the Council
+Councillor Neil Parkin Leader of the Council This page is intentionally left blank